evmcnb/quartz/content/Pearls/Clostridium Difficile.md

 * Oral vancomycin + IV metronidazole 3rd

 Source isolated for 48 hrs after the last episode of diarrhoea.
 High recurrence rate.
 Foaecal microbiota transplant is an option for recurrent cases after 2 or more episodes

+In **life-threatening** _C. difficile_ infection treatment is with ORAL vancomycin and IV metronidazole

 #### Further episodes